agnegauc/software-engineering-revision/README.md

 </ul>
 <ul>
     <li>
         Hoisting lets you use some types of variables and functions before they are declared.
-For example: <i>var</i> will return undefined, function declarations will work and <i>const/let</i> will NOT work.
+For example: <i>var</i> will return undefined, function declarations will work and <i>const/let</i> won't work.
     </li>
     <li>
         Heap stores variables.